Strong local uniqueness for the vacant set of random interlacements: Restricted insertion tolerance for

-\black and the left-hand side has positive probability under $\mathbb Q_{\tilde \zeta_y}$. \black We can specify the values of $b_x$ and $b_x'$, which are informed only by $\eta, \eta'$, using the properties of the noised sets in \eqref{def:noised_set}, whereby the occupied (i.e.~non-vacant) vertices can be {explained} by triggering suitable noise variables.
-More precisely, letting
+is contained in $\mathsf V(\eta, \eta') \cap \mathsf C(\xi)$, and the event in the display has positive $\mathbb Q_{\tilde \zeta_y}$-probability.
+We can specify the values of $b_x$ and $b_x'$, which are informed only by $\eta, \eta'$, using the properties of the noised sets in \eqref{def:noised_set}, whereby the occupied vertices are {explained} by triggering suitable noise variables: letting